(Also Called 'Diverticulosis', 'Esophageal Diverticulum')

-Because most people with diverticulosis do not have any symptoms, it is usually found through tests ordered for an unrelated reason.
+Because most people with diverticulosis do not have any symptoms, it is usually found when the patient is having tests that are being done for an unrelated reason.

 How is diverticulosis treated?

-People who have diverticulosis without symptoms or complications do not need treatment, yet it is important to adopt a high-fiber diet.
+People who have diverticulosis without symptoms or complications do not need treatment, but it is important to adopt a high-fiber diet.

-Laxatives should not be used to treat diverticulosis, and enemas should also be avoided or used infrequently.
+Laxatives should not be used to treat diverticulosis.
+The patient should also avoid enemas, or use them infrequently.

 How can diverticulosis be prevented?

 The American Dietetic Association recommends 20 to 35 grams of fiber a day.
-Every person, regardless of the presence of diverticula, should try to consume this much fiber every day.
-Fiber is the indigestible part of plant foods.
-High-fiber foods include whole grain breads, cereals and crackers; berries; fruit; vegetables, such as broccoli, cabbage, spinach, carrots, asparagus, squash, and beans; brown rice; bran products; and cooked dried peas and beans, among other foods.
+Every person, regardless of whether they have diverticula, should try to consume this much fiber every day.
+Fiber is the part of plant foods that cannot be digested.
+High-fiber foods include:

-Drinking eight 8-ounce glasses of water a day, monitoring changes in bowel movements (from constipation to diarrhea), and getting enough rest and sleep are other ways to prevent diverticular disease.
+Other ways to prevent diverticular disease include drinking eight 8-ounce glasses of water a day, watching for changes in bowel movements (from constipation to diarrhea), and getting enough rest and sleep.

 What are the symptoms of diverticulitis?